aspeckt-112/SaucyRegistrations/README.md

 ## Support for generics?

-Saucy currently supports generics at an interface level, but not at a class level.

-There's an open issue here: https://github.com/aspeckt-112/SaucyRegistrations/issues/33
+Saucy currently supports open and closed genetic types.

 #### I'm open to feedback, ideas and pull requests.
 Enjoy using Saucy!